Near Corning in Adams County, Iowa — The American Midwest (Upper Plains)

 Colony dissolved in 1895.
 Cemetery and three buildings privately owned are ¾ miles North of this marker.

 Much of the 2,000 volume library is in the University of Omaha.

 Erected by Corning Iowa BPW Club.

 Other nearby markers.
-At least 8 other markers are within 4 miles Corning Freedom Rock Veterans Memorial (approx. 2.8 miles away); Veterans Memorial (approx. 2.9 miles away); Fairview Church (approx. 3 miles away); City of Corning Fire Bell (approx. 3 miles away); Mt.
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Corning Freedom Rock Veterans Memorial (approx. 2.8 miles away); Veterans Memorial (approx. 2.9 miles away); Fairview Church (approx. 3 miles away); City of Corning Fire Bell (approx. 3 miles away); Mt.
 Etna United Methodist Church (approx. 3 miles away); Adams County Jail (approx. 3 miles away); First Adams County Mill (approx. 3 miles away); The Bell (approx. 3.1 miles away).
 Touch for a list and map of all markers in Corning.

 Related marker.
 Click here for another marker that is related to this marker.

 Credits.
 This page was last revised on April 4, 2017.
-This page originally submitted on October 18, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 473 times since then and 4 times this year.
+It was originally submitted on October 18, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 584 times since then and 39 times this year.
 Photos: 1, 2. submitted on October 18, 2014, by Bill Kirchner of Tucson, Arizona. • Andrew Ruppenstein was the editor who published this page.